-Whether it’s for my clients here in Austin or for my own mother, I’ve been able to assemble some helpful tips and resources for someone thinking about what their retirement lifestyle will look like.
-Hopefully these are helpful for you or perhaps your own loved ones charting their own course in retirement.
+Whether it’s working on financial planning for women here in Austin or for my own mother, I’ve been able to assemble some helpful tips and resources for someone thinking about what their retirement lifestyle will look like.
+Hopefully, these are helpful for you or perhaps your own loved ones charting their own course in retirement.

 Have a conversation first

 If you are approaching retirement, it’s important to have a frank conversation about what you want out of your retirement with your spouse, partner, and close family members.
 There’s no right answer to a thriving retirement lifestyle, but it’s crucial to make sure you’re on the same page with your significant other so that you can enjoy your retirement to the fullest.

 Make sure your lifestyle fits into your financial plan